JumaJuiceTime/CairnHack/Bloodless Moon's Gaze/backgrounds/half-witch.md

 # Half Witch

-> Born of both the mortal world and the unseen, you are an enigma to some and feared by many.
+> Born of both the mortal world and the godly, you are an enigma to some and feared by many.
 Yours is the tale of what happens when two worlds collide.

-## Names

-Solena, Veles, Bryn, Sabine, Razvan, Rowena, Galen, Nyx, Vex, Iwan

 ## Starting Gear